-Self portrait with Canvas
+Self-Portrait with Canvas

 Portrait of the author in three quarters with turtleneck sweater in an empty room.
 In the background you can see a black canvas.
 On it are three dots in the colors red, green and blue.
 The dots change their position in each view.
 The portrait is in the style of pointilism.
 That is, there are no shapes or lines, just a collection of black circles with five different diameters.
 These circles are set on an invisible network of parallel lines.